How Long to Proof Sourdough in the Fridge (+ Tips)

 When do you cold ferment sourdough?

 The cold fermentation is the final step of the sourdough preparation process.
-During the day, you mix your dough ingredients together (bread flour, water, sourdough starter, and salt), complete several rounds of stretch and folds, and wait for the bulk fermentation fo finish (try the float test to master that timing!).
+During the day, mix your dough ingredients together (bread flour, water, sourdough starter, and salt), complete several rounds of stretch and folds, and wait for the bulk fermentation to finish.
 Then, pre-shape, final shape, and place your sourdough in a banneton.
 Finally, you’ll put your covered banneton in the fridge for the cold fermentation.

 Does cold proofing make my dough rise more?